michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/installation/index.markdown

 ### Create the disk partitions

 You need to create all your partitions from scratch.
-This can be done nativaly with fdisk.
+This can be done natively with fdisk.
 The following architecture is recommended.

   * sda1, /, 20G.
 Used for root.
 This is the root of all the folders for your system.
 All packages are installed here